acuminous/knuff-github-driver/README.md

 If you need to post to a different repository, and your usage is still moderate, then a fine grained personal access token with read+write issue permissions is the way to go.

-If you are using Knuff in an organisation, and have lots of teams and repositories, then you may find you are rate limited.
+If you are using Knuff with lots of teams and repositories, then you may find you are rate limited.
 In this case your best option is to register a GitHub App and use an installation token, however the token acquisition and refresh process is cumbersome.